Brady–Belichick era: The "Patriot Way"

 According to many writers and analysts, the culture that Bill Belichick upheld in New England, dubbed the "Patriot Way", helped to sustain the team's success.
 Belichick has been known to be punctual and attentive to detail.
 Players such as Brady, All-Pro Safety Devin McCourty, and longtime Patriot Julian Edelman were known to keep the culture around New England alive.
 For example, Brady consistently took pay cuts despite his elite performance.

 In 2017, Brady's cap value was only $14 million.
 Moreover, the total cash spent on Brady in 2017 was a mere $1 million.
 Despite such low pay, Brady played at an elite level and set several NFL records for a 40-year-old quarterback, culminating in an MVP award and a record-breaking 505 passing yards in a losing effort in Super Bowl LII.
 When asked why he accepted pay cuts and a salary below market value, Brady replied, "I think the thing I've always felt for me in my life, winning has been a priority.
 And my wife [model Gisele Bündchen] makes a lot of money.
 I'm a little smarter than you think...
 Actually, it's a salary cap.
 You can only spend so much and the more that one guy gets is less for others.
 And for a competitive advantage standpoint, I like to get a lot of good players around me."
 Brady's willingness to take pay cuts allowed the Patriots to spend that money elsewhere on additional skill players.
 A famous example of this was in the signing of Hall of Fame wide receiver Randy Moss in 2007.
 According to Patriots executives, Brady restructured his contract to allow the Patriots to acquire the cap space needed to sign Moss.
 Moss went on to set the NFL single-season receiving touchdown record.

 Belichick's disciplinarianism was shown with running back Jonas Gray.
 In Week 11 of the 2014 season against the Indianapolis Colts, Gray rushed for 201 yards and scored four touchdowns, a franchise record.
 But he was late to practice the next week, something Belichick is known not to tolerate.
 Gray was active in only five more games for the Patriots, and was released less than a year later.

+During Belichick's tenure, the philosophy in making personnel decisions and in game planning focused on the "team" concept, stressing preparation, strong work ethic, versatility, and lack of individual ego.